Brimstone Angels: Reception

 Brimstone Angels was #9 on CBR's 2020 "10 Of The Best DnD Stories To Start Off With" list — the article states that "What makes The Brimstone Angels a great novel for those starting with D & D is that it provides a great amount of insight into the Tieflings' mindset and society.
 The novel's narrative also provides insight into how a party member's background can provide a great seed for interesting adventures."

+Brimstone Angels appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #5.

+Brimstone Angels appeared on the 2025 Screen Rant "10 Best Forgotten Realms Book Series, Ranked" list at #3.